iwinulose/whisper-flow-frontend/README.md

 ### Connection Issues

-- Ensure the Whisper Flow server is running on port 8181
+- Ensure the Whisper Flow server is running on the configured hostname and port
 - Check browser console for error messages
-- Verify firewall settings allow local connections
+- Verify firewall settings allow connections to the server
+- Use the Settings button to configure the correct server address
+- Try URL parameters like `?host=192.168.1.100&port=9000` for quick testing

 ### Microphone Issues